ortus-docs/cbsecurity-docs/jwt/jwt-services.md

 ### secretKey

 The secret key is used to sign the JWT tokens.
 By default it will try to load an environment variable called `JWT_SECRET` , if that setting is also empty, then we will auto-generate a secret token that will last as long as the ColdFusion application scope lasts.
-So technically, your secret will rotate according to this setting.
+So technically, your secret will rotate only if a secret is not specified.

+Also, this key is ignored in modules.
+To specify a fixed key to be used in your modules, you will have to configure it by adding a cbsecurity key settings in the moduleSettings structure within the config/Coldbox.cfc.

 {% hint style="success" %}
 Your secret key will auto-rotate every application scope rotation.
 Please note that all tokens used after that scope rotation will automatically become invalid.